GiongfNef/SolveFile/README.md

 # Detail:

-I put all solve_file which i've learned and written. some of them i wrote for CTF challenges, other ones i gained from online courses.
+I put all solve_file which i've learned and written, some of them i wrote for CTF challenges, other ones i gained from online courses.

 # solve_Scottish Flag.sage